LexouDuck/website/pages/art/pixelart/index.md

 ### Original Pieces

-This was done for on contest on [Pixeljoint](#), constraints being a very limited 6-color palette.
+This was done for on contest on [Pixeljoint](https://pixeljoint.com/pixelart/96147.htm), constraints being a very limited 8-color palette (6 colors plus black and white) and a predetermined canvas size.

 ![](gambit.png)